GhostofHacker/darkfuture-theme/ISSUES.md

 ## Javascript

  -- this.name = name; Make the colors opposite!
+ -- export, default has no color!
+ •• Use different color for Alias Name!
+ •• Meta Functions could have a better color!

 ---
+## JSON

+•• It could use a better color scheme!

+---
 ## Markdown

 •• (---) has no colors!

+---
+## HTML

+•• None of the HTML Attributes has color!

 ---